Dune trailer offers a first look at 2020's biggest movie – and sandworms

 It certainly features Villeneuve's most star-studded cast yet.
 Timothée Chalamet stars as Paul Atreides in the film, along with Oscar Isaac, Josh Brolin, Jason Momoa, Rebecca Ferguson, Zendaya and Javier Bardem, among others.

-Check out the Dune trailer below, and yes, you do get to see a hell of a big sandworm at the end:
+Check out the Dune trailer below, and yes, you do get to see a hell of a big sandworm:

 "As malevolent forces explode into conflict over the planet’s exclusive supply of the most precious resource in existence—a commodity capable of unlocking humanity’s greatest potential—only those who can conquer their fear will survive."